The Chaiway

 How much would you know about the Pilgrims without the celebration of Thanksgiving?
 Would you remember Plymouth Rock and the Mayflower?

-Jewish people keeping the Jewish festivals and holiday traditions if they decide to is completely biblical.
 Galatians 3:28 says, “There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.”
-This secluded verse has been twisted to say that Jews must give up their culture.
+Sadly, this secluded verse has been twisted to say that Jews must give up their culture.

-Nowhere in the New Testament does it say that Jewish people should give up their religious practices or culture.
-The New Testament simply comes against ANYONE who uses the any action or activity for the appearance of being righteous, to earn favor with God, or anyone who refuses to bend from it regardless of surrounding circumstances.
+To be clear, nowhere in the New Testament does it say that Jewish people should give up their culture.
+The New Testament simply comes against ANYONE who uses religious practices, or any action or activity, for the appearance of being righteous, to earn favor with God, or who refuses to bend from it regardless of surrounding circumstances.

-So it follows, Gentiles celebrating the “Gentile” holidays, while these holidays are not in Scripture, or any of the Jewish festivals and holiday traditions, if they are celebrating in a way that honors God, beautiful.
-If they are doing it with any religious or must do this or else heart, eh well, not so beautiful.
+So it follows, Gentiles celebrating the “Gentile” holidays, while these holidays are not in Scripture, or any of the Jewish festivals and holiday traditions that are found in Scripture, if they are celebrating in a way that honors God and deepens their understanding of Him and of our history, beautiful.
+If they are doing it with any religious intent, or I must do this or else heart, eh well, not so beautiful.

-Some, whether Jew or Gentile, while they may profess their dependence on the finished work of Jesus alone, seem to believe that feast keeping somehow elevates their walk with God.
+Some, whether Jew or Gentile, while they may profess their dependence on the finished work of Jesus alone, seem to believe that religious traditions and holiday rule keeping somehow elevates their walk with God.
 This is extremely damaging and dangerous thinking!

 Any follower of Jesus (Jewish or Gentile) certainly may observe the festivals and holiday traditions if they choose to, however nothing in the New Testament says that they are a required part of our New Covenant relationship with God.
 Jesus commanded a commemoration of His death (Luke 22:19-20) but He did not command any observance of any festivals.
 He also does not forbid us to observe them (Colossians 2, Hebrews 8, Hebrews 10).